DOHMH Alert: DOHMH Alert #12: Update on Measles in New York City (PDF) NEW

 Who gets measles?

 Anyone who is not vaccinated can get measles at any age.

 How is measles spread?

 Measles is spread by contact with an infected person, through coughing and sneezing.
-The virus resides in the mucus in the nose and throat of the infected person.
+The virus resides in the infected person’s nose and throat mucus.
 When that person sneezes or coughs, droplets spray into the air.
-The infected mucus can land in other people’s noses or throats when they breathe or put their fingers in their mouth or nose after handling an infected surface.
+The infected mucus can land in other people’s noses or throats when they breathe or put their fingers in their mouth or nose after touching an infected surface.
 The virus remains active and contagious on infected surfaces for up to two hours.
 The disease is highly contagious.
 If one person has it, 90% of that person’s close contacts will also become infected.

 What are the symptoms of measles?